mefengl/chatgpt-utils/README.md

 ## Notice

-this repo will soon be put into `chat-kit`, you can find more about it in [chatgpt-playground](https://github.com/mefengl/chatgpt-playground)
+this repo has been put into `chatkit`, you can find more about it in [chat-play/packages/chatkit/chatgpt](https://github.com/mefengl/chat-play)

 ## Description